drakkan/sftpgo/README.md

 - **"connection failed logs"**, logs for failed attempts to initialize a connection.
 A connection can fail for an authentication error or other errors such as a client abort or a time out if the login does not happen in two minutes
     - `sender` string. `connection_failed`
     - `level` string
     - `username`, string.
-Can be empty if the client open the connection and don't try to login
+Can be empty if the connection is closed before an authentication attempt
-    - `host` string.
+    - `client_ip` string.
     - `login_type` string.
 Can be `public_key`, `password` or `no_auth_tryed`
     - `error` string.
 Optional error description